SanteonNL/shared-care-planning/input/pagecontent/usecase-enrollment.md

 #### Monitoring

-Caroline monitors the task in the EHR and sees that a few days later the status of the Task is updated to “in progress”, meaning that Patrick has downloaded and started to use the monitoring app.
+Caroline monitors the (shared) request in the EHR and sees that a few days later the status is updated to “in progress”, meaning that Patrick has downloaded and started to use the monitoring app.

 ### Transactions